-|Parasite: Cystoisospora canis, Cystoisospora ohioensis, Cystoisospora burrowsi and Cystoisospora neorivolta|
+|Parasite: Cystoisospora canis, Cystoisospora ohioensis, Cystoisospora burrowsi, Cystoisospora neorivolta|

 |Pre-patent period: 5-13 days|

-|Location of adults: small intestine|
+|Location of adults: Small intestine|

-|Transmission route: ingestion of sporulated oocysts|
+|Transmission route: Oral (ingestion of sporulated oocysts)|

 Cystoisospora is most commonly seen in puppies.
-Common clinical signs include anorexia, vomiting, watery (rarely hemorrhagic) diarrhoea, dehydration and weight loss.
+Common clinical signs include anorexia, vomiting, watery (rarely haemorrhagic) diarrhoea, dehydration and weight loss.
 Most dogs will develop a strong acquired immunity to infection, shedding only low intensities of oocysts as asymptomatic adults.

-Clinical signs may precede oocyst shedding and in this case, diagnosis has to be based on history and clinical signs.
+Clinical signs may precede oocyst shedding and, in this case, diagnosis has to be based on history and clinical signs.
 Oocysts isolated on standard faecal flotation (S.G.
 1.20) (SOP 1), are unsporulated (Fig 1) and develop to infective forms (sporulate) in 2-3 days (Fig 2).

 Pregnant females should be treated (as above) and bathed before whelping to remove sporulated oocysts on their hair coat.
 Ammonia-based disinfectants should be used for de-contamination of premises.
 For further control options refer to the General Considerations and Recommendations section.